Categories

 For them I had just changed my religion: in their eyes I left the Orthodox Church and became a Protestant!
 That is all!

-I was given the opportunity once to speak to the inmates of the local prison.
+I was given once the opportunity to speak to the inmates of the local prison.
 They all assembled in the main courtyard of the prison, some 300 or more of them, and I told them a modern parable that I knew would speak to their hearts:

 “In the early 1900s, there lived in the USA two chinese brothers.